reonarudo0/URI/README.md

 # URI
-Resolutions of some exercises from https://www.urionlinejudge.com.br
+Resolutions of some exercises from https://www.urionlinejudge.com.br in Python.